 Day 6: Greystones Farm Nature Reserve / Hidcote Garden

 Awaken this morning in one of the Cotswolds' most enchanting settings.
 The villages of Upper and Lower Slaughter have names that derive from the Saxon word slothre or sloh, meaning "slough" or "marshy place," rather than any grisly heritage.
 Connected by a peaceful mile walk along the River Eye, the villages look straight out of a fairytale with their tiny cottages, steepled churches, stone walls, trailing roses and picturesque old mill.
 Later this morning, tour Greystones Farm Nature Reserve to learn about sustainable agricultural practices.
 This small working farm has been designated as a Site of Special Scientific Interest for its floodplain wildflower meadows and the River Eye that flows through the property, creating habitat for otters, water voles and other wildlife.
 The milk from the farm's grass-fed cows is made into Single Gloucester cheese, allowing the farm to turn a profit while benefiting local wildlife.

 Continue to Hidcote, a National Trust property regarded as one of the finest gardens in England.
 Hidcote's designer, Lawrence Johnstone, sourced plants for the gardens from around the world and donated the site to the National Trust in 1948—making it the first of many significant British gardens the Trust would acquire.
 To make the most of the natural light and avoid crowds, we have a private introduction to the gardens in the late afternoon and remain for an evening meal when the property closes to the general public.

-Day 7: Exploring Rural Heritage in the Cotswolds / Falconry Center
+Day 7: Exploring the Rural Landscape / Cotswold Falconry Center

 Day 8: Transfer to London Heathrow Airport / Depart